|15 - 19 Jul 2024||Dubai - UAE||$5,950|

 - Having an approach to evaluation which will provide consistent results

-Benefits individuals will gain from this training seminar are:
+Benefits individuals will gain from this Mastering the Training Cycle training course are:

 - Getting the complete tool box to be able to do accurate TNA and Evaluation